AincradOT/platform/docs/architecture/platforming.md

 ## High level architecture

-The platform is made of two Terraform roots inside a single `platform` repository.
+The platform is organized into terraform roots inside a single `platform` repository:

-- `cloud/` manages GCP organisation, environment projects, state bucket, keys and CI service accounts.
-- `github/` manages GitHub organisation settings, teams, core repositories and branch protections.
+- `0-bootstrap` creates the bootstrap project and GCS state bucket
+- `1-org` creates organizational folders (shared, dev, prod) and shared services project
+- `2-environments` creates dev and prod environment projects

-Both roots use a shared Terraform backend stored in GCS, but with separate state keys.
+All roots (after bootstrap migration) use a shared GCS backend with separate state prefixes.

-Application repositories (for example `game-infra`, `game-server`, `web-ui`) use Terraform with the same GCS backend and environment projects that are created by the `cloud/` root.
+Application repositories use Terraform with the same GCS backend and target the environment projects created by the platform.
 They never modify organisation level resources.

 ## Lifecycle